johanhdm/johanhdm.com/Static/Source/content/resume/index.md

     <h3>2011 - present</h3>
     <h1>Crispin Porter + Bogusky</h1>
   </header>
-  <p>At CP+B Scandinavia I have been working as a tech lead and senior developer within a variety of different projects and technologies.
-My responsibilities ranges from technical feasibility analysis of concepts, to structuring and leading the technical production of a project including scoping and estimates of work, to setting architecture and development standards for the team and to eventually rolling up my sleeves to do some actual development.</p>
+  <p class="break-after">At CP+B Scandinavia I have been working as a tech lead and senior developer within a variety of different projects and technologies.
+My responsibilities typically ranges from treatment and technical feasibility analysis of concepts, to structuring and leading the technical production of a project including scoping and estimates of work, to setting architecture and development standards for the team and to eventually rolling up my sleeves to do some actual development.</p>
   <h3>Selected Projects</h3>
   <p><em>Sveriges Radio</em>Tech lead and developer for the P3 Star Klacken campaign site.
 Technologies: ASP.Net MVC 4.
 Angular.js.
 SASS.
 Gulp.
 Windows Azure.
 CI.</p>
   <p><em>Anicura</em>Tech lead and developer for the new AniCura web presence. <br/> Technologies: EPiServer CMS 7.5.
 Angular.js.
 Google Site Search API.
 Grunt.</p>